fungenomics/cytobox/README.md

 - The patch version z is updated for very minor changes like bug fixes
 - The minor version y is udpated for minor but important changes like addition of new functions
-- The major version z is updated for major changes, which may introduce backwards incompatibiility
+- The major version x is updated for major changes, which may introduce backwards incompatibiility

 #### Keeping track of cytokit versions in your work